liqd/adhocracy3/src/adhocracy_core/docs/abuse.rst

 Censorship
 ----------

-See :ref:`deletion` for an example of hiding (censoring) bad content.
+See :doc:`deletion` for an example of hiding (censoring) bad content.